-Policy A-2.4 Concurrency for transportation facilities shall be deemed as being met under any of the following conditions: if the improvement is guaranteed to be in place prior to the issuance of an occupancy permit on the basis of financial surety provided by the developer, or the inclusion of the funded improvement in the schedule of capital improvements; or if the developer enters into a binding agreement to pay for or construct its proportionate fair share of required improvements pursuant to F.S.
+Policy A-2.4 Concurrency for transportation facilities shall be deemed as being met if the improvement is guaranteed to be in place prior to the issuance of an occupancy permit on the basis of financial surety provided by the developer, or the inclusion of the funded improvement in the schedule of capital improvements; or if the developer enters into a binding agreement to pay for or construct its proportionate fair share of required improvements pursuant to F.S.
 163.3180(5)(h)(1) and Article 8.6 of the Land Development Code.